sharife/hennagarden/site/content/_index.md

 image: img/dsc00075.jpg
 blurb:
   heading: Make Your Next Event a Lasting Memory
-  text: Henna Garden specializes in multicultural entertainment and event
+  text: Henna Garden specializes in event planning featuring multicultural
-    planning, and has been providing unique and diverse entertainment services to corporations, nonprofit organizations, schools and private clients.
+    talent  and has been providing unique and diverse entertainment services to corporations, nonprofit organizations, schools and private clients.
 Our passion and dedication for exceeding expectations is what distinguishes us from other companies.
 projects: